Fasting outside Ramadan. Can you fast on a Friday alone?

 Those who are performing Hajj should not fast on Arafah Day.

 It is the sunnah of the Prophet (peace be on him) to fast on the Day of Arafah, regardless what day it is – even if it is Friday.
-He used to fast 9 days and the 10th day is Eid.
+He used to fast 9 days as the 10th day of Dhul Hijjah is Eid.
 If people cannot manage to fast more than one day, then they should fast on the Day of Arafah.
 The rewards are huge.

 Abu Qatadah (may Allah be pleased with him) narrated that the Messenger of Allah (peace be upon him) was asked about fasting on the day of ‘Arafah and he said: